 It’s very important for our brand to get in touch with our customers offline.
 A personal relationship is essential for Swat.io, which is why we love to invite customers for a drink and a chat at various events throughout the year.

-Another great effect is that people were sharing their pictures from the photo booth on social media.
+Another significant effect is that people were sharing their pictures from the photo booth on social media.
 As they are all branded with our logo, this can help raise brand awareness among professionals connected to our industry.

 Our guests loved the photo booth in combination with the social wall!
 A team member encouraged guests to give it a try and helped them with the props and printing the right amount of pictures.